kkruecke/cplus-documentation/notes/heap.rst

        int right_child = child + 1;

-        // When max heap, if root is smaller than one of its children, swap root with that child.
+        // When max heap, if root is smaller than largest child, swap root with that child.
-        // When min heap, if root is larger than one of the children, swap root with that child. if (compare(vec[child], vec[right_child])) {
+        // When min heap, if root is larger than its smallest child, swap root with that child. if (compare(vec[child], vec[right_child])) {

              child = right_child;